 Saddle Selection Misnomer

-Beware of other ways a bicycle dealer may guide you in your saddle choice.
+Beware of other ways a bicycle dealer may guide you with saddle fitting and saddle choices.
 Some bike shops may have you sit on a device that takes an impression of the width of your sit bones.
 If this device actually works, the best information it “suggests” is how wide or narrow of a saddle you “might” like.
-Unfortunately we can share with you story after story where this device does not provide information for a comfortable saddle choice.
+Unfortunately, we can share with you story after story where this device does not provide information for a comfortable saddle choice.